daytonaio/daytona/docs/daytona_env_set.md

 ### SEE ALSO

-* [daytona env](daytona_env.md)	 - Manage profile environment variables that are added to all targets and workspaces
+* [daytona env](daytona_env.md)	 - Manage server environment variables that are added to all targets and workspaces